georgidelchev/GeorgiDelchev/README.md

 Here are some ideas to get you started:

-🌱 I’m currently learning at  SoftwareUniversity & Technical University of Gabrovo.
+🎓 I’m currently learning at  SoftwareUniversity & Technical University of Gabrovo.

-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->